buildcom/BossyUI/src/README.md

 - Hang out with c++ (cos she fly), a small amount of c#, little experience with java and javascript
 - Looking forward to the widget creation

-*Spencer McWilliams
+*Patrick Barnum
-smcwilliams3@mail.csuchico.edu
+pbarnum1@mail.csuchico.edu
-- CSCI Major
+- CAGD Major (the new APCG)
-- C++, Java, Ruby, HTML5, CSS3
+- C++, C#, Java, PHP, JavaScript, jQuery, HTML, CSS, MySQL